AY2425S2-CS2103T-T17-1/tp/docs/DeveloperGuide.md

   * Steps 1b-1b2 are repeated until the contact identifier is valid.
   * Use case resumes from step 2.

+* 1c.
+Notarius uncovers an empty specified prefix.
+  * 1c1.
+Notarius alerts the user about the issue.
+  * 1c2.
+User retypes the command with a non-empty value for the specified prefix.
+  * Steps 1c-1c2 are repeated until the prefix is no longer empty.
+  * Use case resumes from step 2.

 **System**: `Notarius`